 The pump display can be changed to suit your own needs.
 The solvent labels in the P4000 are a good example.
-Even if you have a P2000/P200 follow this example; you will change a different option.

 To change solvent labels:

 - 1. Press [MENU]. - 2.
 Use the right-arrow key [>] to move the cursor to /OPTIONS/.
 Press [ENTER] to access the Options Menu. - 3.
 The cursor is next to Solvent Selection.
-Press [ENTER] to select /Solvent Selection/.
-P2000 users should select /More/ instead of /Solvent Selection/, then continue with Changing Pressure Units on the next page. - 4.
-A display similar to the one in Figure 2.9 should appear:
+Press [ENTER] to select /Solvent Selection.
+A display similar to the one in Figure 2.7 should appear: